Search

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may also earn commissions through other affiliate links in this post.

 This easy baby bok choy recipe is a game-changer when you’re short on time but want a flavorful, healthy vegetable side dish.
 The bok choy is first blanched to maintain its vibrant green color and crisp texture, then quickly sautéed in sesame oil with garlic and a touch of soy sauce.
 The result?
-It is a perfectly balanced, umami-rich dish that pairs well with any meal.
+It is a perfectly balanced, umami-rich dish with delicate flavor that pairs well with any meal.

 What is Bok Choy?